onukwilip/k8s-simplified/README.md

    - Saves you money when idle
    - Stays online without downtime

+That’s it! 🎉 No YAML, no Kubernetes knowledge needed.
-It’s like Vercel/Render… but you’re in control of the cloud 🌩️.
+It’s like Vercel/Render…but you’re in control of the cloud 😃.

 ---